-THE TIMES and TLS BOOKS OF THE YEAR 2016
+THE TIMES, BBC HISTORY and TLS BOOKS OF THE YEAR 2016

 'An absolutely fascinating book, rich in fact and anecdote.' - David Aaronovitch

 'A splendid example of academic scholarship for a public audience.
 Yet even though he is an impressively calm and sober narrator, the injustices and atrocities pile up on every page.' - Dominic Sandbrook